Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter21.md

 14. Set a login code as owner/user of the app for first time usage.
 15. And press login to open the app.

 > **Note** Your corporate account isn't the same as your Branch account.
-You can have a headoffice in London but have two branches, one branch in Liverpool and one branche in Birmingham.
+You can have a corporate headoffice in London but have two branches, one branch in Liverpool and one branche in Birmingham.